Katarsis-601/react-babel-setup/README.md

 ### Babelrc preset setting
 ```
 1. Make file In the outer folder location name it .babelrc
-2. add your preset react to this file
+2. add your babel preset react to this file
 ```

 ### Run website